-Here are some of the key differences of small mouth vs. large mouth bass.
+Here are some of the key differences between smallmouth vs. largemouth bass.

 Smallmouth bass are typically brown, but can sometimes appear almost black, with red or brown eyes and dark brown bands running vertically along the side of its body.

-The coloration and hues may vary depending on the habitat with which they live in, as well as the forage and diet the feed on in a given body of water.
+The coloration and hues may vary depending on the habitat in which they live, as well as the forage and diet they feed on in a given body of water.
 Smallmouth bass also have darker vertical lines on their body.

-Smallmouth bass will have a shorter jaw than a largemouth.
+Smallmouth bass will have a shorter jaw than largemouth.